An overview of this course can usually be found at starting out of: http://wwwi.wu-wien.ac.at/Studium/.

 Devise a program which solves this problem.

-"Manager"
+"Manager" "Manager":

-available.
+Managed_Objects available.
 It

 contains all objects created from that class.

-which forwards the
+Broadcast which forwards the

 received message object to all collected objects.
 An optional second argument can contain the value

-, which will make sure that the received message object will be
+.true, which will make sure that the received message object will be

-dispatched synchroneously (it gets the message SEND
+dispatched synchroneously (it gets the message SEND).

 Hints:

-, then your program
+SEND, then your program

 will wait until the method in the target object has executed ("synchroneous" execution).

-, then your program
+START, then your program

 receives immediately control again and can proceed executing (multithreaded execution,